1. How much does it cost to join?

 4. Who elects the Directors to the Board of the Residents’ Association?

-The Directors are elected by the members at the Annual General Meeting with a representative of the Developer also being on the Board for the first 15 years.
+The Directors are elected by the members at the Annual General Meeting.
 Directors generally serve for three years.
 The Directors then elect a Chairperson and a Secretary.

 5. What are the benefits of joining the Long Bay Residents’ Association?